varun93/ui-autogen/README.md

  }
  ```

 By default, the view adapter assumes the following.
 All single value fields will be translated to Labels.
-If this is not the desired behaviour a view adapter field can be used to override the custom implementation.
+If this is not the desired behaviour a view adapter field can be used to override the default implementation.

 ### Core Actions